Information and Resources for Applicants

 Presentation style: Highly participatory and engaging.
 The focus is on doing, not just listening—creating a rich, shared learning experience.

-SC Talk (30 Minutes)
+Sales Comp Talk (30 Minutes)

 A SC Talk is bold, inspiring, and thought-provoking—delivered in 30 minutes or less.
 It’s our version of a TED Talk, designed to spark new ways of thinking through a single powerful idea, story, or discovery.